-Having to pick and choose which shows you are going to see and which you opt out of can be a tough decision, but we look at this as a good problem.
+Having to pick and choose which shows you are going to see and which you opt-out of can be a tough decision, but we look at this as another good problem.
 Without all of the amazing live music available to us, we wouldn’t face this issue!

 So, how to plan your music festival schedule?

 For starters, listen to some music!

 Sure, there are most likely going to be artists on the bill whose songs you all know, word for word and note for note.
 But what about all of the others?

 Most festivals have a ton of music, and that usually includes many, many acts that we’ve never even heard!
 This is a great way to find a new favorite band, or a great opportunity to check out some local musician whose name keeps popping up around town.